brnaldomesi/Time-Latched-Wallet/README.md

 I've discovered the following issues:

 * When sending Ether using payable methods on uPort wrapped contract object, invalid value is sent.
-I filed a bug report here: https://github.com/uport-project/uport-connect/issues/90
 * Rinkeby Etherscan is not reflecting correctly TimeLockedWallet contracts, probably because they were deployed from within the factory contract.
 Neither it is showing correctly all Ether transactions.